Omar6688/wallet_tracker/README.md

 ## Credits

-- **Hero Image**
-  The [hero image](https://www.pexels.com/photo/person-holding-us-dollar-banknotes-4386435/) used on the homepage was sourced from [Pexels](https://www.pexels.com), a free-to-use image platform.

 - **Wireframes**
   Wireframes were created using [Balsamiq](https://balsamiq.com/wireframes/desktop/#) to visually plan out the layout for mobile, tablet, and desktop views.